-The College employs derivatives in a limited manner, primarily interest rate swap agreements to manage market risk associated with outstanding variable-rate debt.
-Derivative financial instruments are reported at fair value with any resulting gain or loss recognized as a nonoperating item in the statement of activities.
+The College employs derivatives in the form of interest rate swap agreements to manage market risk associated with outstanding variable-rate debt.
+Derivative financial instruments are reported at fair value with any resulting change in fair value recognized as a nonoperating item in the consolidated statements of activities.